 Queensland Rail bonuses will only be paid where they are required under contracts set up by Labor, the transport minister says.

 Australia will lead the final diplomatic push at the UN for a treaty to restrict sales of guns and weapons around the world.

 The coalition is aiming to cripple the Labor Party at the next federal election by running well-resourced candidates against potential Labor leaders.

 The NSW opposition has called on the O'Farrell government to put an end to illegal logging and protect forests.

-Authorities have stopped a boat carrying a suspected 55 asylum seekers off Western Australia.
+Authorities have intercepted a boat carrying a suspected 52 asylum seekers off the West Australian coast on Thursday.

 Retiring MP Harry Jenkins says he resigned as Speaker because he was worried about Labor's numbers, not because he was pushed.

 Tasmanian disability advocates have popped champagne on the lawns outside parliament to celebrate the state's NDIS trial.